-4. Having different wardrobe for different things
+4. Having different wardrobes for different things

 INSTEAD: Pick a style that is all yours and that works for you and wear it.
 Wear it for everything if you can.
 I understand if you have a uniform like a nurse or a waiter.

-That is different and really won’t work for date night, but if you work in an office, you can still make those pieces work.
+That is different and won’t work for date night, but if you work in an office, you can still make those pieces work.

 I have an excellent article on the minimalist wardrobe to help with clothes.